Social Contribution

 Education, Medical and Sanitation Support

 A water purifying plant was setup in villages in business regions to supply safe water for daily use to residents.
-In addition, Sumitomo Forestry works to provide basic educational support by building local elementary schools and deploying teachers where facilities and instructors are lacking as well as medical support by operating clinics and providing free examinations for neighboring residents.
+In addition, Sumitomo Forestry works to provide basic educational support by expanding local elementary schools and deploying teachers where facilities and instructors are lacking, as well as providing medical support by operating clinics and providing free examinations for neighboring residents.

 In addition, we are carrying out environmental education initiatives to raise the environmental awareness of children attending local elementary schools.
-In addition to classes on the importance and methods of protecting forests, flora and fauna, we provide students with a hands-on tree planting experience and donated stationery.
+In addition to classes on the importance of and methods for protecting forests, flora and fauna, we conduct hands-on tree planting events and donate stationery.

 Activities in Papua New Guinea